myreplica/csc690-sfsu-fall2019/README.md

 - User must be able to send messages to chat room
 - User must be able to view the sent messages in chat room
 - User must be able to send emoji to chat room
-- User must be able to view the alias in chat room
+- User must be able to view the display name in chat room

 # Nice to have features:
 - User can upload images/videos to chat room